Jesse Custer

-The Reverend Jesse Custer is a fictional character and the protagonist of the comic book series Preacher, created by writer Garth Ennis and artist Steve Dillon (with a large percentage of the original cover art painted by Glenn Fabry), published by the Vertigo imprint of DC Comics.
+The Reverend Jesse Custer is the fictional protagonist of the comic book series Preacher, created by writer Garth Ennis and artist Steve Dillon (with a large percentage of the original cover art painted by Glenn Fabry), and published by the Vertigo imprint of DC Comics.

 He was ranked the 11th Greatest Comic Book Character by Empire.
 In 2011, IGN ranked Jesse Custer 34th in the Top 100 Comic Book Heroes.

 Dominic Cooper portrayed the live action version of the character in the television series Preacher.

 Character history

-Early days
+Comic book

-Jesse Custer was born on September 19, 1973, son of John Custer, a U.S. Marine from Texas, and Christina L'Angelle, a troubled runaway.
-The couple met when Christina, encouraged by the Vietnam War-protesting group she was traveling with, spat in the eye of the first soldier she saw returning from overseas.
+Jesse Custer was born on January 17, 1975 son of John Custer, a U.S. Marine from Texas, and Christina L'Angelle, a troubled runaway.
+The couple met in 1973 when Christina, encouraged by the Vietnam War-protesting group she was traveling with, spat in the eye of the first soldier she saw returning from overseas.
 Despite the assault, the two recognized a sense of displacement in each other, and a relationship formed.
-Quickly, John and Christina fell deeply in love and gave birth to a son, Jesse.
+Quickly, John and Christina fell deeply in love and later gave birth to a son, Jesse.